Saliha21/Data-Science/README.md

 # Engitrum-club
-Six months of Data Science for Engitrum club
+One month of Data Science for Masar_2030